top of page

 • STRUCTURAL COORDINATION | Worked alongside with and accommodated PEMB Framing and Rough Openings into design.

-• LOCKER ROOM LAYOUT & FIXTURES| Crafted designs to maxmize flow and cut off lines of sight.
+• LOCKER ROOM LAYOUT & FIXTURES| Crafted designs to maximize flow and cut off lines of sight.

-• IECC COMPLIANCE | Detailed insulation systems applied outside of PEMB at walls and roofs.
+• IECC COMPLIANCE | Detailed insulation systems applied outside of PEMB-framing at walls and roofs.

 • DETAILING | Drafted a full suite of Architectural & connection-to-PEMB detail drawings.

-• POST-PERMIT | Handled RFI & Submittal revisions & coordination during Construction phase.
+• POST-PERMIT | Handled RFIs, Submittal reviews & revisions, and cross-discipline coordination during Construction Administration.

 drone photo 1.jpg